 Back on the road again we'll drive to Watson Lake and walk through the historic Sign Post Forest.
 At Watson Lake, Yukon we drive north on the Robert Campbell Highway and then onto the Nahanni Range Road for our detour back into the Northwest Territories and the road to our flight base on Flat Lake.
 Weather permitting we will make the short 40 km (25 mi) flight to Island Lake.
 The beautiful scenery and inviting waters of Island Lake provide a delightful venue for our first camp on the Nahanni River.
-The lake's quiet waters provide a good location for hiking, fishing and practicing canoeing before setting out the next morning.
+The lake's quiet waters provide a good location for fishing and practicing canoeing before setting out the next morning.

 Will be a rest day to watch for mountain goats and soak up the alpine scenery from our base at Fairy Meadows.
 There are many options for fantastic day hikes from camp.

 Planned activities include an interpretive hike, guided by a Nahanni National Park warden, to explore Rabbitkettle Hot Springs and Tufa Mounds.
 We then begin down river canoeing to Virginia Falls.
-On the Nahanni River our trip continues with a few days of easy paddling that provides a good opportunity for refining canoeing skills.
+On the Nahanni River our trip continues with a few days of easy paddling that provides a great opportunity for refining canoeing skills.
 This section of the river is dominated by U -shaped valleys that were scoured out by advancing cordilleran glaciers thousands of years ago.
 We paddle 120 km (72 mi.) on the smooth flowing water to Virginia Falls where we arrive on day 12.